Don Camillo and Peppone: Characterisation

-Don Camillo is constantly at odds with the Communist mayor, Giuseppe Bottazzi, better known as Peppone (meaning, roughly, 'Big Joe', an allusion to Josef Stalin) and is also on very close terms with the crucifix in his town church.
+Don Camillo is constantly at odds with the communist mayor, Giuseppe Bottazzi, better known as Peppone (meaning, roughly, 'Big Joe', an allusion to Josef Stalin) and is also on very close terms with the crucifix in his town church.
 Through the crucifix he hears the voice of Christ.
-The Christ in the crucifix often has far greater understanding than Don Camillo of the troubles of the people, and has to constantly but gently reprimand the priest for his impatience.
+The Christ on the crucifix often has far greater understanding than Don Camillo of the troubles of the people, and has to constantly but gently reprimand the priest for his impatience.

 What Peppone and Camillo have in common is an interest in the well-being of the town.
-They also appear to have both been partisan fighters during World War II; one episode mentions Camillo having braved German patrols in order to reach Peppone and his fellow Communists in the mountains and administer Mass to them under field conditions.
+They also appear to have both been partisan fighters during World War II; one episode mentions Camillo having braved German patrols in order to reach Peppone and his fellow Communists in the mountains and say Mass for them under field conditions.
 While Peppone makes public speeches about how "the reactionaries" ought to be shot, and Don Camillo preaches fire and brimstone against "godless Communists", they actually grudgingly admire each other.
 Therefore, they sometimes end up working together in peculiar circumstances, though keeping up their squabbling.
-Thus, although he publicly opposes the Church as a Party duty, Peppone takes his gang to the church and baptises his children there, which makes him part of Don Camillo's flock; also, Peppone and other Communists are seen as sharing in veneration of the Virgin Mary and local Saints.
-Don Camillo also never condemns Peppone himself, but the ideology of communism which is in direct opposition to the church.
+Thus, although he publicly opposes the Catholic Church as a Party duty, Peppone takes his gang to the church and baptises his children there, which makes him part of Don Camillo's flock; Peppone and other Communists are also seen venerating the Virgin Mary and local Saints.
+Don Camillo also never condemns Peppone himself, but the ideology of Communism which is in direct opposition to the Church.

-Peppone and his comrades are sometimes seen at odds with the city-based Communist bureaucrats, who are sometimes seen as "barging in" and trying to dictate policy to the local Communists without knowing the local conditions.
-This is paralleled by Don Camillo sometimes coming into serious conflict with his Bishop, on one occasion a case of flagrant disobedience leading to Camillo being exiled to a tiny village high in the mountains; however, the Bishop is soon forced to reinstate him at the strong demand of his parishioners (including the Communists).
+Peppone and his comrades are at times seen at odds with the city-based Communist bureaucrats, who are sometimes seen as "barging in" and trying to impose policy on the local Communists without knowing conditions on the ground.
+This is paralleled by Don Camillo sometimes coming into serious conflict with his Bishop, one occasion a case of flagrant disobedience leading to Camillo’s exiled to a tiny village high in the mountains; the Bishop is soon forced to reinstate him at the strong demand of his parishioners (including the Communists).

 As depicted in the stories, the Communists are the only political party with a mass grassroots organization in the town.
-The Italian Christian Democratic Party, the main force in Italian politics at the time, does not have a local political organization (at least, none is ever mentioned); rather, it is the Catholic Church which unofficially but very obviously plays that role.
+The Christian Democracy party, the main force in Italian politics at the time, does not have a local political organization (at least, none is ever mentioned); rather, it is the Catholic Church which unofficially but very obviously plays that role.
 Don Camillo thus plays an explicitly political as well as religious role.
 For example, when the Communists organize a local campaign to sign the Stockholm Peace Appeal, it is Don Camillo who organizes a counter-campaign, and the townspeople take for granted that such a political campaign is part of his work as priest.